Brian Anderson Player Props: Brewers vs. Angels

 Angels Pitching Rankings

-- Tyler Anderson makes the start for the Angels, his fifth of the season.
-He is 1-0 with a 7.20 ERA and 11 strikeouts through 20 2/3 innings pitched.
+- Detmers gets the start for the Angels, his fifth of the season.
+He is 0-1 with a 4.15 ERA and 25 strikeouts in 21 2/3 innings pitched.

-- The left-hander last appeared in relief on Sunday, when he threw 2/3 innings against the Kansas City Royals while giving up hits.
+- The lefty last appeared on Sunday against the Kansas City Royals, when he went 5 2/3 innings, allowing two earned runs while giving up seven hits.

-- In four games this season, the 33-year-old has a 7.20 ERA and 5 strikeouts per nine innings, while allowing a batting average of .317 to opposing hitters.
+- The 23-year-old has an ERA of 4.15, with 10.4 strikeouts per nine innings, in four games this season.
+Opponents are hitting .262 against him.

 © 2023 Data Skrive.
 All rights reserved.